chenvenky/CodePool/Project/ServerRentSystem/README.md

 This System has a client and a server.

 - client: read login File log: wtempx, match login record.
 Then send the matched record to server.
-- server: create a thread receive record from the client.
+- server: create a thread to receive records from the client.
 Then send to another thread, to store the records into Oracle database or a file.

 ## Compile and run